- Juvenile Justice Research and Reform Lab

 - Dismantling the school-to-prison pipeline

-- Anger management with girls in the juvenile justice system
+- Addressing racial and ethnic disparities in the justice system

 How We Make a Difference: the Juvenile Justice Research and Reform Lab